The Departed: Reception

+Box office

 The Departed grossed $132.4 million in the United States and Canada and $159 million in other territories for a total gross of $291.5 million, against a production budget of $90 million.

 The film grossed $26.9 million in its opening weekend, becoming the fourth Scorsese film to debut at number one.
+It is the latest Best Picture winner to debut atop the box office.
 In the following three weeks the film grossed $19 million, $13.5 million and $9.8 million, finishing second at the box office each time, before grossing $7.7 million and dropping to 5th in its fifth week.